PokeFusion Attention: A Lightweight Cross-Attention Mechanism for Style-Conditioned Image Generation

 \subsection{Qualitative Comparison}

 Figure~\ref{fig:qualitative_comparison} presents qualitative comparisons between IP-Adapter and PokeFusion Attention under identical prompts.
 Our method generates characters with more consistent shapes and clearer style expression across different prompts.
-In contrast, IP-Adapter often exhibits noticeable structural variation when reference cues are weak or absent, highlighting the advantage of reference-free decoder-level style conditioning.
+In contrast, IP-Adapter often exhibits noticeable structural variation when reference cues are weak or absent, highlighting the advantage of style conditioning without requiring reference images at inference time.